kubeshop/monokle-cli/README.md

 Use it to prevent misconfigurations within Kustomize, Helm or default Kubernetes resources.
 The output is available as a SARIF file which you can upload to GitHub CodeScan.

-Monokle CLI includes built-in validators for
+Monokle CLI includes [core validators][core-validators] for
-- YAML Syntax
+- Kubernetes Pod Security Standards
-- Kubernetes Schema compliance
+- JSON Schemas and Kubernetes version compliance
-- Resource links between Kubernetes resources
+- Links between Kubernetes resources
+- Resource metadata
+- Common practices
-- OPA Security policies
+- Security policies - using OPA

 Under the hood it uses [@monokle/validation][monokle-validation] which allows you to configure validation rules extensively.